taftaniza/QA-Automation/Readme.txt

 ------------How to run the program-----------------
-1. Clone this link in your desired path on your laptop ( https://github.com/taftaniza/QA-Automation/new/selenium-practice )
+1. Clone this link in your desired path on your laptop
+---> < git clone -b selenium-practice https://github.com/taftaniza/QA-Automation.git >

 2. Open the project to your IDE.

 3. Run the program in the file SeleniumTest.java ---> (src/test/java/com/automation/SeleniumTest.java)

 -----------How to run Allure Report----------------